 Friday, July 31, 2009

 I must preface this how-to by saying that I officially have a tinge of Obsessive Complusive Disorder (OCD) in my psychological profile.
 However, it is quite mild and generally, doesn't interfere with daily life and in fact, I have found that it can come in quite handy.
 I LOVE to organize; I've been color-coding, labeling, and compartmentalizing my life since grade school.
-Today, my studios are no exception.
+Today, my studio is no exception.
 I can't function in chaos.
 So I have developed all sorts of filing and storage solutions that make my art life easier.
 Just know that you should always do what makes you comfortable in your personal space.

 After I have read all my favorite art magazines, I tear out articles to file (that's another post), and then clip letters and words from the remaining magazine carcass.
 I also find magazines at thrift stores.
 I clip when I am feeling uninspired.
 I clip while watching T.V.
 I clip at the end of a long day of art and my hands are too tired to do anything else.
 The result is piles and piles of little words and letters.
 However, I found that when I went to create a ransom note, it took forever to find what I was looking for and I just don't have that much time & energy to spare.
 So I decided to unleash my formidable organizational skills upon that alphabet confetti and find a way to streamline the process.